denten-books/plain-text/1-device.md

-called for what Turing described as "one-dimensional paper," divided into discrete squares "like a child's arithmetic book."[^ln1-infinite] Furthermore, Turing specified a mechanism to advance tape through the machine, or, alternatively, to propel the scanning mechanism along the length of the tape.
+called for what Turing described as "one-dimensional paper," divided into discrete squares "like a child's arithmetic book."[^ln1-infinite] Furthermore, Turing specified a mechanism to advance tape through the machine, or, alternatively, to propel the scanning mechanism along a length of tape.
 Having assembled these elements, our creation would look roughly like a cross between a telegraph, film projector, and typewriter.[^ln1-davey]